 What's the journey like?

-It's a direct train from London St Pancras International Railway Station to Marseille St Charles station in the heart of the city.
+Take the Eurostar train from London St Pancras International Railway Station to Paris (Gare du Nord) or Lille then change for Marseille St Charles station – in Lille, the train for Marseille leaves from the same station that you arrived whereas in Paris you have to change from Gare du Nord to Gare de Lyon (see our How to Transfer Across Train Stations in Paris) .
 On board Eurostar, there’s a bar-buffet carriage that sells a range of hot and cold, alcoholic and non-alcoholic drinks, including champagne, as well as snacks and wholesome, hearty dishes.
 For those with standard premier tickets, light refreshments are served at your table, including a fresh, light, healthy meal, tea, coffee and soft drinks, and a glass of wine or beer.
-It’s about 30 mins from London to the Channel Tunnel, then, after about 20 minutes, you emerge for the onward journey whizzing down through the beautiful countryside of France, passing picturesque French villages and along the Rhône Valley to Marseille (it stops briefly at Avignon to let passengers off).
-This direct service is a fast and efficient way to travel from London to Marseille in the summer.
+It’s about 30 mins from London to the Channel Tunnel, then, after about 20 minutes, you emerge for the onward journey whizzing down through the beautiful countryside of France, passing picturesque French villages and along the Rhône Valley to Marseille.
+This service is a fast and efficient way to travel from London to Marseille.

 On arrival at Marseille St Charles station